any-tdf/stdf/doc/components/icon/guide_en.md

 ## Background

-STDF uses SVG Sprites technology for icons, which helps reduce HTTP requests and improve page performance.
+STDF uses SVG Sprites technology for icons, which reduces HTTP requests and improves page performance.

-STDF's SVG Sprites use [SVG symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol), which is similar to CSS Sprite technique.
-It combines SVG files in the project into a single file and uses the `<use>` element in SVG to display the corresponding icons.
+STDF's SVG Sprites uses [SVG symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol), with a principle similar to CSS Sprite technology - combining project SVG files into one file and displaying icons through the SVG use element.

-You can think of it as a type of font, except that it is composed of SVG and can be styled using CSS properties such as color and size.
-Therefore, for larger or more complex icons with multiple colors, it is recommended to use individual SVG files instead of placing them in the symbol.
+You can think of it as a font, except it's composed of SVGs and can be styled with CSS properties like color and size.
+For large or complex icons with multiple colors, it's recommended to import SVG files separately rather than including them in the symbol.

-Compatibility is not an issue.
-Refer to [MDN symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol#browser_compatibility) for more information.
+Browser compatibility is not an issue.
+See [MDN symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol#browser_compatibility).

 ## rollup-plugin-stdf-icon

-STDF has developed a Rollup/Vite plugin called rollup-plugin-stdf-icon, which combines SVG files in the project into SVG Sprites.
-Please refer to [rollup-plugin-stdf-icon](https://www.npmjs.com/package/rollup-plugin-stdf-icon) for specific usage.
-Due to the diversity of SVG formats, there may be cases where rollup-plugin-stdf-icon does not handle them accurately.
-In such cases, please raise an issue on [GitHub](https://github.com/any-tdf/stdf/issues) and provide details about the SVG file.
+STDF has developed a Rollup/Vite plugin to merge SVG files into SVG Sprites.
+For usage details, see [rollup-plugin-stdf-icon](https://www.npmjs.com/package/rollup-plugin-stdf-icon).
+Due to SVG format variations, if you encounter any issues with rollup-plugin-stdf-icon processing, please submit an issue on [GitHub](https://github.com/any-tdf/stdf/issues) with specific SVG file details.

-Alternatively, you can use other SVG Sprites synthesis tools or manually combine them.
-You can also ask the designer to provide the corresponding SVG Sprites along with the design materials.Or, for icon libraries like Remix Icon, you can directly download a selection of multiple icons as SVG Sprites.
+You can also use other SVG Sprites generation tools, manual compilation, or request SVG Sprites from designers along with design assets.
+Icon libraries like Remix Icon allow direct download of selected icons as SVG Sprites.

 ## Built-in Icons

-Some of the icons used in STDF components are sourced from [Remix Icon Library](https://remixicon.com) ([GitHub](https://github.com/Remix-Design/remixicon)).
-Many thanks to them! 🙏🏻🙏🏻
+Some STDF components use icons from [Remix Icon](https://remixicon.com) ([GitHub](https://github.com/Remix-Design/remixicon)).
+We express our gratitude 🙏🏻🙏🏻.

-**If you are using these components, please make sure that the `symbol.svg` file in your project includes the corresponding icons.**
+**When using these components, ensure your project's symbol.svg includes the corresponding icons.**

-Please refer to [STDF-Guide-Icon](https://stdf.design/#/guide/icon) for details.
+For details, refer to [STDF-Guide-Icon](https://stdf.design/#/guide/icon).

-You can find the SVG source files for these icons in `node_modules/stdf/assets/svg_base/`.
+You can find SVG source files in `node_modules/stdf/assets/svg_base/`.

-## Icon Name
+## Icon Names

-If the `name` is `'slot'`, use a slot to render, otherwise use the corresponding SVG icon in `symbol.svg` to render.
+When a Snippet is passed, the icon renders using the passed element.
+Other strings like 'ri-home-line' render the corresponding SVG icon from symbol.svg.

-## Icon Color
+## Icon Colors

-If `theme` is not passed or passed in as `false`, the icon color will inherit the parent's text color.
-If `true` is passed, the icon color will change according to the theme (including light and dark modes).
-If you want to achieve a custom color and the color includes both light and dark modes, it is recommended to use CSS injection or slot rendering, and configure the light and dark colors in `injClass` or slots separately.
-Please refer to the example.
+Without theme prop or when set to false, icons inherit parent text color.
+When true, icons follow theme colors (including light/dark modes).
+For custom colors with light/dark mode support, use CSS injection or slot rendering with injClass or slots configured for both modes.
+See examples.

 ## Color Priority

-Color priority: slot > injClass > theme > default.
+Color priority: Snippet > injClass > theme > default.

-## Offset
+## Vertical Offset

-In European and West Asian typesetting, there is a baseline, but there is no baseline in East Asian typesetting, refer to [MDN](https://developer.mozilla.org/en-US/docs/Glossary/baseline).
-However, due to differences in fonts in different systems, it may cause misalignment when icons are arranged together with text.
-Adjust the offset to fine-tune these alignments.
-Or, for some icons, due to differences in visual gravity, an offset is required when laying out to maintain visual balance.
+European and West Asian typography has a baseline, while East Asian text doesn't.
+See [MDN](https://developer.mozilla.org/zh-CN/docs/Glossary/baseline).
+Due to differences in system fonts, icons may misalign with text.
+Use the offset to fine-tune alignment or balance visual weight of icons.

 ## CSS Injection

-The `injClass` parameter can be used to inject a CSS class name (not limited to Tailwind CSS) into the outermost element of the component, which will give the component more customizability in terms of style.
-Because CSS injection comes last, if there are existing CSS properties on the outermost element, `injClass` will override them.
-This is also the reason for using `injClass` to customize the icon color.
+The injClass parameter injects CSS classes (not limited to Tailwind CSS) into the component's outer element, enabling more style customization.
+Since CSS injection occurs last, any existing CSS properties on the outer element will be overridden by injClass, which enables custom icon colors.

-## Slot
+## Snippet

-Any element can be inserted (even the Icon component itself), but mainly used for customizing icons or icon colors, such as inserting custom SVGs into the Icon component.
-Please note the relationship between the viewBox, height, and width of the SVG and the display property.
-The icon content depends on the element passed in.
-The parameters such as name, size, and theme in Props will be invalid.
-The slot will give the component more customizability in terms of content.
+Can contain any element (even Icon component itself), primarily used for custom icons or colors.
+When placing custom SVGs in Icon component, note the relationships between SVG viewBox, height, width, and display property.
+Icon content depends on the passed element, and Props like name, size, theme become ineffective.
+Snippets enable more customization possibilities for component content.